tact-lang/pitaya/docs/SPECIFICATION.md

 Core responsibilities:

-- Display real-time progress of all instances and strategies
+ - Display real-time progress of all tasks and strategies
-- Adapt visualization based on scale (5 vs 500 instances)
+ - Adapt visualization based on scale (5 vs 500 tasks)
 - Provide CLI interface for launching runs
-- Show aggregate metrics and individual instance details
+- Show aggregate metrics and individual task details
 - Stream important events to console in non-TUI mode
 - Present final results and branch information

-The TUI knows nothing about how instances run or how strategies work - it simply subscribes to events and queries state.
+The TUI knows nothing about how tasks run or how strategies work - it simply subscribes to events and queries state.
 This separation means you could replace it entirely with a web UI without touching orchestration logic.

-**Multi-UI Support**: Multiple UIs can monitor the same run by tailing the shared `events.jsonl` file.
-An optional HTTP server provides read-only endpoints for web clients:
+**Multi-UI Support**: Multiple UIs can monitor the same run by tailing the shared `events.jsonl` file and periodically reading `state.json` snapshots.
+No HTTP server is provided.

-- `GET /state` - Returns current state.json
-- `GET /events?since=<offset>&limit=<n>` - Streams events from file

-The HTTP server starts with `--http-port <port>` flag and enables web dashboards or external monitoring tools to observe runs in progress.

 ## 5.2 Display Architecture

 The TUI uses a hybrid approach combining event streams with periodic state polling for both responsiveness and reliability:

 **Event Handling**: The TUI watches `events.jsonl` for new events using file notification APIs (inotify/kqueue).
 As new events are appended to the file, the TUI reads and processes them, updating its internal state immediately.
 However, events don't trigger renders directly.
 Whether 1 event or 100 events arrive, they simply update the internal data structures.
-This prevents display flooding when hundreds of instances generate rapid events.
+This prevents display flooding when hundreds of tasks generate rapid events.

 **Fixed Render Loop**: A separate render loop runs at exactly 10Hz (every 100ms), reading the current internal state and updating the display.
 This decoupling is crucial - event processing and display rendering operate independently.
 Users see smooth, consistent updates regardless of event volume.

-**State Reconciliation**: Every 3 seconds, the TUI polls orchestration's `get_current_state()` to reconcile any drift.
-This isn't the primary update mechanism - just a safety net catching missed events or recovering from disconnections.
-The infrequent polling avoids unnecessary load while ensuring long-running displays stay accurate.
+**State Reconciliation**: Every 3 seconds, the TUI reads the latest `state.json` snapshot to reconcile any drift.
+This isn't the primary update mechanism—just a safety net catching missed events or recovering from disconnections.

 **Buffer Management**: Events update a simple in-memory representation:

-- Instance map keyed by ID with current status
+- Task map keyed by ID with current status
 - Strategy progress counters
 - Aggregate metrics accumulation
 - Last-updated timestamps for staleness detection

 **Why This Architecture**: Pure event-driven displays suffer from flooding and missed events.
 Pure polling feels sluggish and wastes resources.
 This hybrid leverages events for responsiveness while maintaining predictable render performance and reliability.
-The 10Hz update rate is fast enough to feel real-time but sustainable even with hundreds of instances.
+The 10Hz update rate is fast enough to feel real-time but sustainable even with hundreds of tasks.

 The separation of concerns is clean: events flow from file watching, polling ensures correctness, rendering happens on its own schedule.
 This pattern emerged from experience - it handles both the 5-instance demo and the 500-instance production run equally well.